apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-client.md

 ### 1 Overview Of Hugegraph

-[HugeGraph-Client](https://github.com/apache/hugegraph-toolchain) sends HTTP request to HugeGraph-Server to obtain and parse the execution result of Server.
+[HugeGraph-Client](https://github.com/apache/hugegraph-toolchain) sends HTTP request to HugeGraph-Server to get and parse the execution result of Server.
 We support HugeGraph-Client for Java/Go/[Python](https://github.com/apache/incubator-hugegraph-ai/tree/main/hugegraph-python-client) language.
 You can use [Client-API](/cn/docs/clients/hugegraph-client) to write code to operate HugeGraph, such as adding, deleting, modifying, and querying schema and graph data, or executing gremlin statements.